bersekee/NotSoBrutalCompany/README.md

 # Not So Brutal Company
-A hardcore mod for lethal company for me and my friends.
+A configurable hardcore mod for lethal company for me and my friends.

 Feel free to add comments/suggestions here: https://github.com/bersekee/NotSoBrutalCompany/discussions

+# Features
+Increased and configurable difficulty, config file is located at (GAME_DIRECTORY/BepinEx/configs/NotSoBrutalCompany.cfg)

+Random moon events ajusted to be more balanced.

+Syncing to clients who dont have the mod

+Removed the heat feature from brutal company.

+# V1.3.0
+- Added a config file to modify most of the internal values (quota, credit, enemies, etc...).
+Some event values are missing.
+- Normally nothing else changed, however this went through minimal testing.

 # V1.2.3
 - Increased the maximum number of enemies during specific events Ex: More spiders during arachnophobia event.
 I will monitor the changes and try to balance it.
 - Added a new event.

 # V1.2.2
-- Increased to overall difficulty and quota.
+- Increased the overall difficulty and quota.
 - Added passif credits.

-# V1.2.1
-- Lots of bug fixing and ajustments.

 # Installation
 First, install BepInEx 5 into your game